ory/keto/README.md

 [ORY Oathkeeper](https://github.com/ory/oathkeeper) is a BeyondCorp/Zero Trust Identity & Access Proxy (IAP) built on top of OAuth2 and ORY Hydra.

+### Examples

+The [ory/examples](https://github.com/ory/examples) repository contains numerous examples of setting up this project individually and together with other services from the ORY Ecosystem.

 ## Security